USCqserver/HOQSTTutorials.jl/markdown/redfield/02-redfield_multi_axis_noise.md

 ### Instantaneous pulses

 In the last section, we run the same simulation with a single $X$ pulse in the middle of the evolution (spin echo).
 The can be done by creating a Callback object and feed it to the solver.
 For ideal pulses, we can use the built-in function `InstPulseCallback`.
-This has similar effects as the dynamical decoupling (except the pulse does not commute with the system Hamiltonian).
+This has similar effects as the dynamical decoupling (except that the pulse does not commute with the system Hamiltonian).

 ```julia
 # in this example, we apply an Z pulse in the middle of the annealing